Doctoral Internship in Health Service Psychology

 • Interns will be aware of their strengths and areas for growth as a supervisor.

-Goal #8: Development of knowledge and skills necessary for work with diverse populations.
+Goal #8: Development of knowledge and skills necessary for working with diverse populations.

 • Interns will demonstrate knowledge, sensitivity, and respect for differences.